 E.5 NON-COMPLIANCE WITH THE MCR AND NON-COMPLIANCE WITH THE SCR

 Not relevant because the Storebrand Group and all subsidiaries satisfy both the MCR and SCR.

-E.6 ANY OTHER INFORMATION

-Capital management is also described in the Storebrand Annual report 2018.
+E.6 ANY OTHER INFORMATION Capital management is also described in the Storebrand Annual report 2019, in particular note 13.